Mercedes-Benz EQS review: Ultra-modern luxury saloon with 481 mile range

 The interior of the Mercedes-Benz EQS is dominated by its three digital displays that span the entire width of the dashboard.
 They are mounted beneath a single piece of glass.
 This system is called Hyperscreen, and is standard on all model lines.
 It creates a very futuristic feel.

 However, for some luxury car customers, it might be a bit too futuristic.
-The traditional wood, leather and other premium materials seem a little relegated into the background.
+The traditional wood, leather and other premium materials seem a little relegated into the background in favour of fancy lighting effects.
 Overall quality doesn’t feel quite up to S-Class standards either – from the wobbly retractable outside door handles, to the cheap-feeling electric window switches (that you will catch with your hand each time you get in and out).

 The Mercedes-Benz S-Class has a multi-adjustable driving position, with comfortable seats.
 Taller drivers might find the roof feels a little close, due to the aerodynamic rake to the windscreen.
-While space in the rear is generally OK, it’s not up to S-Class levels and, oddly, the angle of the rear seat itself is a little too upright.
+While space in the rear is generally OK, it’s not up to S-Class levels although the seats themselves are sumptuous to sit in whether you’re in the front or the back, with super-comfortable headrests.

 The Mercedes-Benz EQS has a hatchback boot, rather than a saloon opening.
 While it means your VIPs will get chilly as you load the boot, it is more practical and reveals a truly enormous 620-litre space.
 Fold the rear seats and it expands to 1,700 litres, a figure more akin to an estate car.